atshaas/SaBRe/README.md

 sudo apt install cmake make gcc
 ```

-You can [download a sapshot of the repository](https://github.com/srg-imperial/SaBRe/archive/master.zip) or clone it if you have `git` installed:
+You can [download a snapshot of the repository](https://github.com/srg-imperial/SaBRe/archive/master.zip) or clone it if you have `git` installed:

 ```bash
 git clone https://github.com/srg-imperial/SaBRe